Advocacy

 Hawaii State Legislature

-Paid family and medical leave, affordable childcare, protecting reproductive choice and rights of LGBTQIA+ people are AAUW of Hawaii’s 2024 public policy priorities.
-We are also supporting Hawaii state legislators and community advocacy partners on gender equity on corporate boards, minimum wage, DV/SA education + prevention + improving support for the survivors, and Title IX trainings + increasing awareness at UH, and free menstrual products at UH.
+We also worked on paid family and medical leave, affordable childcare, and expanding reproductive access.
 Reference our tracking report for the details.
-Watch the recording of the AAUW of Hawaii 2024 Legislative Session Kickoff where we went in-depth on the paid family and medical leave with Nicole Woo, Director of Research and Economic Policy at the Hawaii Children’s Action Network, and on the inclusive curricula with Nancy Rustad, AAUW of Hawaii Public Policy Committee.
+Watch the recording of the AAUW of Hawaii 2024 Legislative Session Kickoff where we went in-depth on the paid family and medical leave with Nicole Woo, Director of Research and Economic Policy at the Hawaii Children’s Action Network.

 Outcome of 2023 Legislative Session